 Aboriginal Diggers Project

-The Aboriginal Diggers Project is a significant 3-year project capturing the stories and experiences of Aboriginal servicemen and women who have served in Australia’s Military from the Boer War to the present day through film, theatre and visual arts.
+The Aboriginal Diggers Project is a significant 3-year project capturing the stories and experiences of First Nations servicemen and women who have served in Australia’s Military from the Boer War to the present day through film, theatre and visual arts.
 Country Arts SA has worked closely with the Aboriginal Veterans of SA on this project and established the Anzac Brains Trust to help advise on the various aspects, alongside the employment of Creative Producer Lee-Ann Buckskin for the duration of the project.
 Importantly, the outcome of the overall project is to uncover and give voices to those who have remained silent throughout history for the broader Australian community.

-Aboriginal Diggers project has three components, one per year, each with a residency in the SA community of Raukkan.
+The Aboriginal Diggers project has three components, one per year, each with a residency in the SA community of Raukkan.

 About the Aboriginal Diggers Project